gradient-network/gradient-network.github.io/about.md

 permalink: /about/
 ---

-We are a group of traders, programmers, computer scientists interested in applying  machine learning techniques to beat the market.
-Specifically, we share knowledge and tools on a variety of subjects:
+We are traders, programmers, scientists interested in applying machine learning techniques to beat the market.

+Topics include:

 * Derivatives trading